ab-sa/relAI_io/index.md

         <div class='row'>
                       <div class='col-xs-12 col-lg-6'>
               <p>
-                RESP is hosted within Collaboration for Outcomes Research and Evaluation within UBC Faculty of Pharmaceutical Sciences.
-Our partners include UBC Division of Respiratory Medicine, and Centre for Clinical Epidemiology and Evaluation.
+                relAI is hosted within Collaboration for Reliability and AI research within Faculty of Applied Sciences at University of Tehran.
+Our partners include University of Tehran, Al-Zahra University, and University of Hamedan.
               </p>
             </div>
                                   <div class='col-xs-12 col-lg-6'>